PAPERZILLA

-Paperzilla monitors new papers and paper alerts, filters them against your research topic, ranks what matters, and delivers a structured feed to your inbox, app, RSS reader, CLI, MCP server, or AI research agent.
+Paperzilla monitors new papers, datasets, software repositories, patents, and research alerts, filters them against your research topic, ranks what matters, and delivers a structured feed to your inbox, app, RSS reader, CLI, MCP server, API, or AI research agent.

-Track papers from arXiv, bioRxiv, medRxiv, ChemRxiv, forwarded Google Scholar alerts, and other paper alert emails.
+Track papers from arXiv, bioRxiv, medRxiv, ChemRxiv, forwarded Google Scholar alerts, and paper-related datasets, software repos, and patents.

 System overview

-Messy paper streams in.
+Messy research streams in.
 Structured research feeds out.

 Inputs